 Visiting students and individuals auditing courses are required to abide by the same behavioral expectations of all students attending Central Christian College of Kansas.
 Students that are disruptive to the culture of the College will be asked to leave.
-In addition, Central Christian College of Kansas is not responsible or liable for any loss or theft of teaching except in programs for terminal degrees or when equivalent experience is established.
+In addition, Central Christian College of Kansas is not responsible or liable for any loss or theft of personal property.
+As deemed necessary, the College may require individuals to demonstrate proof of insurance before engaging in activities.